• Christmas Recipes

 2. Remove the pan from the heat when you add the butter to make sure you don't burn the butter when basting.

-How do you cook chicken in a cast-iron skillet without it sticking?
+How do you cook chicken breast in a cast-iron skillet without it sticking?

 The key is to add a little bit of oil after the cast iron is hot.
 Wait until the oil is shimmering, then add your chicken to the pan.
 Don't move the chicken for a few moments.
 If you try to move it before it is seared, it will stick to the pan.